7 - Wiek keuze

 Multi-purpose immersion candles Ø 10-50 mm - Casting molds Ø up to 50 mm

-A candle is determined by the wick (diameter) and the contents of the candle.
-The specified diameters are only indicative of the intended end product.
-Making a test candle before final production is recommended.
+A candle is determined by the wick (diameter) and the content of the candle.
+The given diameters are only an indication of the intended end product.
+Making a test candle before a final production is recommended.

 Article Application